joshuacox/reactiondev/README.md

 and point your browser to [http://localhost:3002](http://localhost:3002)

-### Tags
+### Demo Tags

-There are a few tags available which correspond to being demo's of that particular verison of Reaction Commerce and merely do a `reaction init -b TAG` when building
+There are a few demo tags available which correspond to being demo's of that particular verison of Reaction Commerce and merely do a `reaction init -b TAG` when building